 The cloud tool saves the current project to the cloud (available in membership version only).
 The app will also save your work each time you enter the menu system.
 When the app saves your work to the cloud, you will see a notice appear on the screen.
 Please note, that unlike Beadographer v.2, the app will not save automatically after every action.
 You will need to click save, or you may lose your work.

 Change the view

-The hand tool (H) moves and rotates the current view of the canvas.
+The hand tool H moves the current view of the canvas.
 You can also move the view at any time with the arrow keys.

-The marquee tool (M) selects beads in a rectangular area.
+The marquee tool M selects beads in a rectangular area.
 Click and drag on the canvas to select beads.
-Hold down the shift key to make additional selections.
-If you click on the marquee tool a second time, it will turn yellow.
-This indicates that you can copy selected beads by dragging them.
+Hold down shift to make additional selections.

-The select tool (S) lets you individually select or deselect beads.
-Hold down the shift key to deselect beads.
+The select tool S lets you individually select or deselect beads.
+Hold down shift to deselect individual beads.
 Click on an empty space to deselect all the beads.
-If you click on the select tool a second time, it will turn yellow.
-This indicates that you can copy selected beads by dragging them.

 Color select tool

-The color select tool selects all beads of one color and deselects all other beads.
+The color select tool W selects all beads of one color and deselects all other beads.
 This is useful when you want to try changing the color palette of a project.
-If you click on the color select tool a second time, it will turn yellow.
-This indicates that you can copy selected beads by dragging them.

-⚠ When selected beads move on top of another bead, the unselected bead will be deleted.
+When selected beads move on top of another bead, the unselected bead will be overwritten.